KaiserTim/recombination/README.md

    - Comparative Model: Visual-VAE on IN64 (limited by VAE capability for high-resolution generation)
    - Feature Extractors: Both DINOv2 (ViT-L/14) and SwAV with different patch configurations

-2. **Extract patch embeddings:**
-   - Using extract_patch_features.py to process both training and generated images
-   - Results in tensors of shape (n_images, n_patches, embedding_dimension)
-   - For different configurations: 16 patches (4x4 grid) or 64 patches (8x8 grid)
+2. **Extract patch embeddings** from training and generated images, resulting in tensors of shape (n_images, n_patches, embedding_dimension) for different configurations: 16 patches (4x4 grid) or 64 patches (8x8 grid)
-   - Scale up to processing 50K-1M training images and 1K generated images

-3. **Run nearest neighbor search:**
-   - Use FAISS library to efficiently perform GPU-accelerated similarity search
+3. **Run nearest neighbor search** using the FAISS library to efficiently perform GPU-accelerated similarity search.
-   - Process generative embeddings batch-wise against training embeddings
-   - Compute matches using both L2 distance and cosine similarity metrics
+Process generative embeddings batch-wise against training embeddings using both L2 distance and cosine similarity metrics.
-   - Store "indices" and "distances" tensors containing the nearest training patch for each generated patch
+Store "indices" and "distances" tensors containing the nearest training patch for each generated patch.

-4. **Analyze and visualize results using experiments.py script**
+4. **Analyze and visualize results**

 ## Evaluations